This program was made possible by The Buhr Family and is in memory of Ann Buhr and Kathy Buhr

 Behavior issues don’t have to be a reason to part with a beloved pet.
 Changes in behavior often have roots in medical issues or may be alleviated by providing enrichment or by making simple changes at home.
 We can help with:

 While HSHV’s adoption center is open 7 days/week to visitors and potential adopters, we know not all are able to make it here.
-So we’re bringing the joy of adoptable animals to those in the community, too!
+So we’re bringing the joy of animals to those in the community, too!
+To learn more about our programs or get one scheduled, please visit our Friends for Life programs page

 • Free senior-to-senior adoptions

-• Friendly animal visits to community centers, living facilities, etc
+• Animal visits and programs to community centers, living facilities and more!

 • In-shelter volunteer opportunities (including single day group projects)